craftcms/commerce/docs/subscription-model.md

 ### id

-The element id of the subscription.
+The subscription’s ID.

 ### userId

-The id of the user that has the subscription.
+The subscriber’s user ID.

 ### planId

-The id of the subscription plan.
+The subscription plan’s ID.

 ### gatewayId

-The id of the gateway for the subscription.
+The subscription plan’s gateway’s ID.

 ### orderId

-The id of the order that contains this subscription (if any).
+The subscription plan’s order’s ID (if any).

 ### reference